What is geothermal energy? The benefits it can have on your business

 There are three main types of geothermal power plants:

-- Dry steam - These plants have been used for decades.
+These plants have been used for decades.
 They use hydrothermal liquids that are so hot they are almost steam.
 The stream drives the generator, which produces electricity.
 When the steam condenses, it’s put back into the reservoir as cool water - ready to be heated up again.

-- Binary cycle - This is the only power plant that is designed for creating geothermal power at lower temperatures.
-This means these plants are better designed to be placed all over the world, not only in places where sub-earth temperatures are extremely hot.
 Low-temperature fluids pass through a heater exchange with another fluid (or binary fluid).
 The fluid that’s added has a lower boiling point than water and causes the fluid to turn into steam.
-Like the other plants, this then drives a turbine which powers up a generator, making electricity.
+Like the other plants, this then drives a turbine which powers up a generator to make electricity.

 How is geothermal energy used?